TheWorldAtMyFingerTips/My_Projects/python/README.md

 The [Instagram Top Post Dataset](https://www.kaggle.com/rezaunderfit/instagram-top-post) consists of 16 independent variables (of "like_count", "hashtag_count", "is_verified", "is_video", etc.) with a target column of "is_top".
 It is a balanced dataset which contains a total of 2170 entries, with 1099 top posts and 1071 not top posts.

 #### Problem Statement
-Which variables hold higher weightage in making a post come up on top?
-This project uses Machine Learning Models of `Logistic Regression` and `Random Forest` in sifting out the "super" variables.
+**Which variables hold higher weightage in making a post come up on top?** This project uses Machine Learning Models of `Logistic Regression` and `Random Forest` in sifting out the "super" variables.

+#### Process Workflow
+The dataset was checked and clean of missing values, datatypes were streamlined into two types (object, and non-object) to enable easy visualizations for the purpose of exploratory data analysis.
+Data was then pre-processed using label-encoding and one-hot-encoding, and then data was split and model trained.
+Due to the data being previously categorical and numerical, the range of the encoding was wide and so I scaled the data using `sklearn.preprocessing`'s `StandardScaler`, then fitted it to the training data and applied transformations to the data.

+I warmed up by doing a baseline model using Logistic Regression and took note of the F1 Score.

+After which I got down to serious business by setting up my Machine_Learning_Model_1 - Logistic Regression, then getting down and dirty with hyperparameter tuning.
+Using the best hyperparameters and estimators (from my tuning), I fitted them to the training data, predicted with the test data, to obtain the classification report for the model.
+My Machine_Learning_Model_1 - Logistic Regression F1 Score topped the baseline model.
+I am happy.

+Next, I carried out the same steps with my Machine_Learning_Model_2 - Random Forest.
+Setup, hyperparameter tuning, ... you get the drift.
+This new model's F1 Score topped the previous (Machine_Learning_Model_1 - Logistic Regression).
+With this as my best model, I moved on to predicting and evaluating using my test data.

 #### Results